Zoya is a fresh graduate from Forman Christian College/University and has been a student of psychology for six years.

 We recall ascendingly, from the most vivid to the least vivid memory and think about ways in which it could have been avoided.

 Hell and Heaven?

-Another prediction was more simpler than the former.
-It could be that the first scene shows hell, where all the pedophiles/rapists are brought inside a closed space with bars and a bar of homosexuals who are full of lust and ignore to help the desperate man for help.
+Another prediction was simpler than the former.
+It could be that the first scene shows hell, where all the pedophiles/rapists are brought inside a closed space with bars and a bar of homosexuals who are full of lust and ignore helping the desperate man for help.
 The entire scene is shot in bright red lights, like a miniature of what hell would look like.
 This hell could also be what Marcus feels in that moment since as we go back in time, the colours seem cooler and cooler.

 In the ending scene, the colours are bright and happy.
 It's possible that this is the way he wishes to go back in time and have things the way he pictured, where she is with his child and happy but he can't have that.
-And the last scene is a depiction of his last thought of how he blames the time for everything.
+And the last scene is a depiction of his last thought of how he blames time for everything.

 Director's Appreciation Note

 It feels utterly important to note down the modesty exhibited by an artist for an artist.
-A poster of Space Odyssey is shown while Alex reads a book.
+A poster of 2001: A Space Odyssey is shown while Alex reads a book.
 Only a true artist can admire another artist.

 © 2018 Zoya Dawar